Why planar cracks fragment into echelon cracks: Conclusions

-To conclude, we have shown through an example that Griffith's theory, when cast into the variational phase-field model, is incomplete for predicting the growth of a large crack.
+We have shown through the analysis of a classical experiment that Griffith's theory, when cast into the variational phase-field model, is incomplete for predicting the growth of a large crack.
 The underlying reason is that the energetic Griffith theory does not account for the restrictions imposed by the strength surface on crack evolution.
-A phase field model that performs a strength-constrained minimization can naturally reproduce echelon crack nucleation and evolution without defects, stochasticity, or ad hoc assumptions, although further validation with more experiments should be conducted.
-Crack orientation and fragmentation are controlled by two key non-dimensional parameters: the shear-to-tensile strength ratio, $\sss / \sts$, and the plate-thickness-to-characteristic-length ratio, $H / l_{\rm ch}^{ss}$.
-The model unifies and thus resolves the long-standing contention between energy- and stress-based predictions: low shear-to-tensile ratios yield planar cracks, while high ratios produce curved, fragmented cracks.